 The Australian Hotel does great beer paddles

-The Australian Hotel is a good choice if you have worked up an appetite and wanted to taste a couple of Aussie classics on a pizza like Kangaroo or Emu.
+The Australian Hotel is a good choice if you want to taste a couple of Aussie classics on a pizza.
+They have options with Kangaroo or Emu!
 They also do beer tasting paddles although partaking in one of these might see your walk come to an end 🙂

 I love Susannah Place.
-It’s a Sydney Living Museums property featuring four homes in an original terrace building each as it was in 4 different decades.
+This Sydney Living Museums property features four homes in an original terrace building.
+Each home has been preserved as it was in 4 different decades.
 You can only visit on a guided tour.
 These run daily from 2 pm and cost less than $10.
-If you don’t have time to join one, consider checking out the small shop on the corner.
-It sells a variety of items suited to the period and will give you an idea of the rest of the property.
+If you don’t have time to join one you can still visit the small shop on the corner.
+It sells a variety of items suited to the period and will give you an idea of the condition of rest of the property.

 Once you leave Susannah Place walk down the stairs beside the shop and see the properties from the back – this site looks almost the same as it did 100 years ago.
 Continue down the stairs, officially called the Cumberland steps, to Harrington Street and turn left.
 Walk along the street a few hundred metres until you reach a small lane on the right-hand side of the road.

-While it’s real name is Harrington Lane this narrow walkway has been known as Suez lane for over 150 years because of the water runoff that rushed down the lane after rain.
+Officially called Harrington Lane this narrow walkway has been known as Suez Lane for over 150 years because of the water runoff that rushed down the lane after rain.
 It was also a hot spot of crime and passion (of the paid sort).

 About half way along the street turn right into Nurses Walk.
 This laneway was the direct route that the nurses took to Sydney’s first hospital.
-Today it is home to gift shops and cafes but the history is not lost, the walkways has signs for those wanting to know more about the history of this spot.
+Today it is home to gift shops and cafes the walkways feature signs for those wanting to know more about the history of this spot.

 When you get to the corner of George Street and Hickson Road, take Hickson Road and walk down the stairs to towards the water.